Animal assisted therapy

 This is Pedra, our yellow Labrador.

 She loves people very much and other pets too, she gets along with Lolo very well.

-If you are interested in working with Pedra, please email BestYou Therapies.
+If you are interested in working with Pedra, please email BestYou Therapies to show your interest.

 We are looking forward to hearing from you.
-Specially Pedra!!
+Especially Pedra!!